-Living in the country, coyotes are a fact of life for us.
-We hear them in the evenings and at night (and any time they hear a siren).
+Living in the country, coyotes are a fact of life for us–and I worry about coyote attacks.
+We hear coyotes in the evenings and at night (and any time they hear a siren).
 We see evidence of them on every dog walk.

 Protect Your Pets From Coyotes And Other Wild Animals

 Although most wild animals mind their business and don’t bother humans, some wild animals, such as coyotes, can wander into human environments and cause harm to pets.

 “It’s pretty amazing how much damage coyotes can do to pets, especially when you consider that coyotes are roughly the size of a domestic dog,” said Christine Rutter, a clinical assistant professor at the Texas A&M College of Veterinary Medicine & Biomedical Sciences.
 “Coyotes are very effective predators.
 Pets that come to our emergency room after a coyote attack often have severe injuries.”